ucdavisdatalab/therm-d_fly_detection/README.md

 This will create an `arenas/` subdirectory in the data set directory.
 You can inspect the images in `arenas/` to check that the arenas were detected correctly.

 Arena detection typically fails if the registration marks are covered in the original photo or the original photo has poor brightness or contrast.
-As a failsafe, you can manually specify the pixel coordinates of the apparatus corners in the TOML configuration file.
+As a failsafe, you can manually specify the pixel coordinates of the apparatus corners in the TOML configuration file with the `arena` setting.
+An example of this is provided in [`configs/2023-08-07_biden.toml`][manual-arena].

+[manual-arena]: configs/2023-08-07_biden.toml

 Next, you can run fly detection.
 In the terminal, run: